pooltogether/v4-docs/docs/contracts/v4-twab-delegator/TWABDelegator.md

     address _to
   ) external returns (contract Delegation)
 ```
 Withdraw an `_amount` of tickets from a delegation.
 The delegator is assumed to be the caller.
-The tickets are transferred to the caller.

-Will directly send the tickets to the delegator wallet.
+Tickets are sent directly to the passed `_to` address.
 Will revert if delegation is still locked.

 #### Parameters: